dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/validation-management/_index.md

 - **E/M Level** - Will take the user to the E/M Level viewer.
 - **Notes & Bookmarks** - Will take the user to the Notes & Bookmarks viewer.
 - **Physicians & Queries** – Will take the user to the Physicians & Queries viewer.
+- **Web Page** - Will take the user to the URL specified.
+Note that URLs must start with http:// or https:// and cannot be left blank if "Web Page" navigation is selected.
+From the Code Summary viewer, clicking on the validation rule will open the web page.
 - **Working DRG History** - Will take the user to the Working DRG History viewer.

 ## Pending Reason